noah-nuebling/github-actions-test/Readme.md

 **Is Mac Mouse Fix compatible with the Apple Magic Mouse?**

 Mac Mouse Fix currently has no effect on the Apple Magic Mouse.
 Maybe I will add features in the future which work with the Magic Mouse.

+**Is my Logitech / Razor Mouse compatible?**

+Yes but some buttons might not work properly because poopoo custom protocol + onboard memory.

+Same is true for Glorious, ?Steelseries

+I want to add this but it's not coming soon!!

+**Can I use tilting wheel for buttons?**

+No you dumbo

+**Pointer Speedd / Turn off acceleration??**

+Not yet, but here are alternatives <...>.
+Adding it soon and !!
+(I hope) (and better than everyone else hehe)

 **Click delay**